hansbuehler/cdxbasics/README.md

 * `np_european(...)` computes European option prices and greeks.

-# npio (experimental)
+# npio
-Hard efficency numpy file i/io functions.
-They offer unbuffereed reading/writing numpy arrays in their native byte form from and to disk.
+High efficency numpy file i/io functions.
+They offer reading/writing numpy arrays in their native byte form from and to disk, and support files larger than 2GB on linux for unbuffered i/o (cf. [unbuffered 2GB Linux write limit](https://man7.org/linux/man-pages/man2/write.2.html).
+These methods only work with a number of supported file types contained in `dtype_map` (all the standard numerical and date/time types are supported).

-* `tofile(file,array)` writes a numpy `array` in an efficient native binary format to `file` without buffering.
-The [unbuffered 2GB Linux write limit](https://man7.org/linux/man-pages/man2/write.2.html) is circumvented.
+* `tofile(file,array,buffering)` writes a numpy array in an efficient native binary format to `file`.
-* `fromfile(file, dtype)` reads from a numpy binary file into a new numpy array given a known dtype.
-The [unbuffered 2GB Linux read limit](https://man7.org/linux/man-pages/man2/read.2.html) is circumvented.
+* `fromfile(file, validate_dtype, validate_shape, read_only )` reads from a numpy binary file into a new numpy array.
+It can validate against a correct dtype and shape, and can set the returned memory to read only.
-* `readinto(file, array)` reads `file` into an existing target `array`.
+* `readinto(file, array, read_only)` reads `file` into an existing target `array` which must have the correct size and shape.
-* `readfromfile(file, target)` reads `file` into an existing numpy array, or into a new one.
+* `readfromfile(file, target, read_only, buffering, validate_dtype, validate_shape)` reads `file` into an existing numpy array, or into a new one.
+For this purpose `target` can be a numpy array or a function to create arrays of a given shape and dtype.
+* `read_shape_dtype(file, buffering)` reads shape and dtype information from a previously stored file.

 # verbose

 **The `verbose` interface has changed in 0.2.36**